coding-pelican/dasae-headers/README.md

 This project is actively under development, and the API is not yet stabilized.
 We would appreciate if you could use it in experimental projects and provide feedback.
 <!-- If you are interested in improving the project, please refer to contribution.md. -->

+## 🙏 Contributing

+Issues, pull requests, and feedback are always welcome!

-1. Issue reporting: Bug reports or feature requests
+1. Issue reporting: Bug reports / feature requests
-2. Code contributions: Feature additions or bug fixes via Pull Requests
+2. Code contributions: Feature additions / bug fixes via Pull Requests
-3. Documentation: Improving documentation or adding example code
+3. Documentation: Improving documentation / adding example code

 ## 📜 License